 In 1925 a pair of wealthy philanthropists bought the run-down Dartington Hall Estate, a mile or so north-west of town.
 They created, what's now considered to be, an experiment in 'rural reconstruction', whatever that meant, and all with an eye on the arts, whatever that entailed.

 This communal setup also included Dartington Hall School, which would become Dartington College of Arts in 1961 with proper degrees and everything.
 This lasted until 2010 when, despite a protest march, the quirky college moved to Falmouth 'University' and education here ended.

-It's largely down to the school, or rather its reputation, that led to the influx of those with a whiff of the patchouli to seek out creative, alternative lifestyles or, if you'd rather, what brought the hippies here.
+It's largely down to the school, or rather its reputation, that led to the influx of those with a whiff of the patchouli to seek out creative, alternative lifestyles or what brought the hippies here if you'd rather.

 They're still coming today thanks to the Dartington Hall Trust running the Summer School of Music and Schumacher College, another educational establishment that sustains itself with short, ecological-oriented courses.

 They're not the only trust assets that have been capitalised, the hall runs as a wedding and conference centre these days and on the way into the estate, there's some quite .

 No time to linger here, however, back in Totnes there's an appointment with the best curry eva and the experience will later be interpreted in dance.
 Who knows, it might even be juxtaposed with something?

 Hey, when in Rome.